Got to Have Your Love: Retrospective response

 In his retrospective review of the This Should Move Ya album, Ron Wynn from AllMusic described "Got to Have Your Love" as a "strong single".
 While reviewing the compilation album The Best Of: 1985-1999, Andy Crysell from NME stated that the song "remains a bewitching soul classic".
+In 2020, Mixmag included "Got to Have Your Love" in their list of "The Best Basslines in Dance Music", writing, "Sublime, soul-licked vocals from Wondress definitely gave it the flavour it needed for mainstream success, but it's also charged by one of the best basslines in pop history."

 Music video

-The song's accompanying music video includes a cameo by former child model and now music producer Felix Howard.
+The accompanying music video for "Got to Have Your Love" includes a cameo by former child model and now music producer Felix Howard.